fbarberm/SimpleConfigFile/README.md

         f_in.close();
     }
 ```
-There is also a function for setting the verbosity of the functions:
+There is also a function for setting the verbosity of the previous functions:

     CFG::SetDebugLevel(2);